Wednesday 10 July 2019, 2.30PM to 12 July 2019

 The 2019 meeting will be held July 10-12 at the University of York and the Centre for Eighteenth Century Studies at the historic King’s Manor.
 York is 2 hours, by train, from London King’s Cross and 2.5 hours from Edinburgh.
 It’s about a 50-minute drive from Leeds Bradford airport and just under 1.5 hours, by train, from Manchester International Airport.

-We are currently working on the draft programme for the conference and plan to open registration in January.
-The conference will begin the afternoon of 10 July with the keynote from Dr Nicholas Seager and conclude Friday evening on 12 July with the keynote from Professor Benedict, followed by the conference dinner.
+The conference will begin the afternoon of 10 July with an Open House at Thin Ice Press, followed by the keynote from Dr Nicholas Seager and conclude Friday evening on 12 July with the keynote from Professor Benedict, followed by the conference dinner.

 Image: Robinson Crusoe, Bernard Picart (workshop of), after Bernard Picart, 1720.
 Rijksmuseum.

 Please get in touch with questions at firstname.lastname@example.org.